HangfireIO/Cronos/README.md

 Concatinate values and ranges by `,`.
 Comma works like `OR` operator.
 So `3,5-11/3,12` is equivalent to `3,5,8,11,12`.

 In month and day-of-week fields, you can use names of months or days of weeks abbreviated to first three letters (`Jan-Dec` or `Mon-Sun`) instead of their numeric values.
 Full names like `JANUARY` or `MONDAY` **aren't supported**.

+For day of week field, both `0` and `7` stays for Sunday, 1 for Monday.

 | Expression           | Description                                                                           |
 |----------------------|---------------------------------------------------------------------------------------|